baysquire/pinn-glomerular-filtration/README.md

 A companion manuscript describing the model, experiments, and results is available as a preprint:

-> Sojobi, A. (2025). *Modeling Glomerular Solute Transport Under Hypertensive Conditions Using a 2D Physics-Informed Neural Network.* University of Lagos.
-Available at: https://github.com/baysquire/pinn-glomerular-filtration
+> Sojobi, A. (2025). *Modeling Glomerular Solute Transport Under Hypertensive Conditions Using a 2D Physics-Informed Neural Network.* University of Lagos. https://doi.org/10.5281/zenodo.19892890

 ## Citation